GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 ## Testing
 Step 1: Navigate to the correct folder in the terminal
-         Go to \financial-tracker in terminal
+         Go to \financial-tracker folder in terminal
 Step 2: Run following commands
          - npm test
 Step 3: Follow instruction